Use Salesforce Optimizer to Improve Your Org (4 Practical Methods)

 Apex Triggers and Validation Rules

 Salesforce Optimizer examines Apex triggers and validation rules for potential problems.
-It flags triggers that might cause performance issues or data conflicts and suggests ways to optimize trigger code for faster execution.
+It flags triggers that might cause performance issues or data conflicts and suggests ways to optimize trigger code to improve execution speed.

 For validation rules, Optimizer looks for overlapping or conflicting conditions.
 It helps identify rules blocking legitimate data entry and checks for complex formulas that could slow down save operations.